 Overview of Pennsylvania Taxes

-Overall, Pennsylvania has property tax rates that are higher than national averages.
-In fact, the state carries a 1.36% average effective property tax rate in comparison to the 0.99% national average.
-Effective property tax rates on a county basis range from 0.87% to 2.45%.
+Overall, Pennsylvania has property tax rates that are higher than the national average.
+In fact, the state carries a 1.16% effective property tax rate in comparison to the 0.89% national average.
+However, that doesn't mean Pennsylvanians pay significantly property taxes.
+In fact, the median tax payment is just $3 more than the national median.

 - About This Answer